Logic helpers

 When we preview our UI, the second check box is initially checked.
 However, when we select the first check box, the second one is automatically cleared.

-Bi-directional Binding
+Bi-Directional Binding

 The Bi Direct.
 Binding component binds the values of two controls together, so that when one value is changed, the other one follows it.
 This component could be used to synchronize two sliders or a slider and checkbox.
 Typically, it is used to bind a backend value to a control, such as a slider.